 The Housing Authority is exposed to various risks of losses related to torts; thefts of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Housing Authority carries commercial insurance for all risks of loss, including workman's compensation and employee health and accident insurance.
-The Housing Authority has not had any significant reductions in insurance coverage.
+The Housing Authority has not had any significant reductions in insurance coverage, or any claims not reimbursed.